Soy No More

 You don’t need to guzzle cartons of soy milk and snack on edamame or soy protein bars all day long to develop a problem with estrogen, although it probably won’t help matters.
 The truth is you don’t even need to be a woman.
 Oh, and before you rush out for a blood test, there’s some things you oughta know.

-It’s silly to suggest estrogen doesn’t have an important basic physiological role, but it’s far worse to rationalise away it’s impact upon disease.
-Things become really dangerous the minute you start talking about so called estrogen deficiencies and estrogen replacement treatment methodologies.
+It would be silly to suggest that estrogen doesn’t have an important basic physiological role, but it’s far worse to rationalize away the impact it can have upon disease.
+Things can become really dangerous, the minute you start talking about so called estrogen deficiencies and estrogen replacement treatment methodologies.